-Due to extreme competition for parking at the Lake Louise Lakeshore parking lot and the Moraine Lake parking lot, Parks Canada will implement mandatory paid parking from mid-May to mid-October.
+Due to extreme competition for parking at the Lake Louise Lakeshore parking lot and the Moraine Lake parking lot, Parks Canada will implement mandatory paid parking from June to mid-October for the Lake Louise Lakeshore parking lot.
+This Lake Louise paid parking permit is required from 7 am to 7 pm.
 The rate for paid parking in Lake Louise is $11.70 per vehicle per day.

 Where to Find Free Parking in Lake Louise

-It’s important to note that the paid parking in Lake Louise is only for the Lake Louise Lakeshore parking lot and the Moraine Lake parking lot.
+It’s important to note that the paid parking in Lake Louise is only for the Lake Louise Lakeshore parking lot.
 There are still free Lake Louise parking lots – they just require some hiking to get to the Lake Louise lakeshore.

 3 Free Lake Louise Parking Lots: